NanboLi/CLEVR-Object-Centric/README.md

 1. Install [Blender 2.79](https://www.blender.org/download/releases/2-79/).
 To verify:

    1.1.
-Double clicking the blender executable to ensure the success of the installation
+Double click the blender executable to ensure the success of the installation

    1.2.
 Open a terminal and run ```echo $BLENDER```, see if it prints out "`<YOUR-PATH>/blender-2.79b/`".
 If it does NOT, you could manually add the path to the blender executable file to the `~/.bashrc` file as: